College Authority & Jurisdiction

 When students engage in misconduct as members of a student organization, both the student(s) and organization may be held accountable.

 A student charged with violating the Code of Conduct may not avoid the conduct process by withdrawing from the College.
-Student conduct proceedings may continue without the student’s participation, and/or a hold prohibiting further registration and/or release of transcripts may be placed on the student’s record at the discretion of the Vice President of Student Affairs until the matter is resolved.
+Student conduct proceedings may continue without the student’s participation, and/or a hold prohibiting further registration and/or release of transcripts may be placed on the student’s record at the discretion of the Vice President for College and Community Engagement until the matter is resolved.